BrandonLWhite/find-python-projects-action/README.md

 - `[tool.pdm.scripts]`: [PDM](https://pdm-project.org/latest/usage/scripts/)
 - `[tool.poe.tasks]`: [poethepoet](https://github.com/nat-n/poethepoet)

+### The `install` command
+This action perfoms special treatment for surfacing the `install` command.
+Namely, if it is not explicitly specified, the action will attempt to generate a default based on the packaging backend (eg Poetry, PDM) that it discovers.
+The intent is that you do not need to specify an `install` command in your pyproject.toml, but you can if necessary.

 ### Where is the support for `[tool.poetry.scripts]`?
 Unfortunately, [Poetry scripts](https://python-poetry.org/docs/pyproject/#scripts) is for specifying commands that are made available to consumers of a package.
 It isn't meant for CI/CD or developer operations and doesn't meet those needs, primarily because any scripts you define in this section will be added as executable shortcuts to your virtual environment or any virtual environment your package is installed into.